 It Started in Flint, Michigan

 Nearly everyone is familiar with the Flint Michigan Water Crisis where lead was being leached from old pipes into drinking water.
 In 2014, in an effort to save money, the city of Flint switched from its original water provider to using water from the Flint River.
 Shortly after that, many residents noticed a change in color and taste.
-This problem was not from the river water itself only, but that they did not treat the water to ensure that it would not cause corrosion.
+This problem was not from just the river water, but also how they treated the water.
 Although officials of Flint knew for some time that the water contained lead, they did not sound the alarm.

 "It's regular, good, pure drinking water, and it's right in our backyard."

 Many people don't realize, until it is too late, the health risks of ingesting lead.
 The Environmental Protection Agency (EPA) estimates that drinking water can make up 20 percent or more of an adult's total exposure to lead.
 Lead causes long-term health problems that will not go away.
 Exposure to lead can cause any or all of the following adverse health effects.
 Lead is particularly harmful to babies, children and the elderly.
 If you believe you or a family member has been exposed to lead, please go to your doctor for a blood test.
 If you or your family test positive for lead, your doctor will recommend a treatment plan, but there is no way to remove lead from the body.

 - Reproductive Problems in Both Men and Women

 - Impaired Formation and Function of Blood Cells

 Fresno, Denver, Chicago and Many Other Cities are Struggling with Lead